DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 ## Importing and Deploying the Proxy

 You also need to import and deploy the proxy.
-To do so:
+To do so, follow the example.
+Again, specify the Edge organization and environment.

 ```
 cd tools
-node ./importAndDeployProxy.js -o cap500 -n -d .. -N stackdriver-1 -e test
+node ./importAndDeployProxy.js -n -d .. -N stackdriver-1 -o cap500 -e test
 ```

+Everything should succeed.
+If not, then you don't have a CPS-enabled org, or the cache or KVMs were not properly configured.

 ## Invoking the Proxy

 ```
 curl -i https://cap500-test.apigee.net/stackdriver-1/t1 \
   -H content-type:application/json \
-  -d '{ "payload" : "thanks for all the fish" }'
+  -d '{ "payload" : "YOUR MESSAGE GOES HERE" }'

 ```